Updated August 2018

-Documentary, nonfiction, factual, reality, news shooting - there are many ways of describing it, but the art of making a documentary video requires essentially the same tools across the board, no matter what you call it.
+Documentary, nonfiction, factual, reality, news shooting - there are many ways of describing it, but the art of making a documentary video requires essentially the same filmmaking equipment tools across the board, no matter what you call it.

+What is the core of documentary filmmaking?
 You interview one or more subjects and edit their responses - or A-roll - into an engaging story.
 You may want to add your own voice narration, or place helpful text on the screen, to guide the story forward.

 And then you shoot a series of non-interview footage - or B-roll - of the subject performing an action, along with simple cutaways of objects and nature to use as inserts.

 Finally, you lay these B-roll clips over the A-roll, ideally into sequences that help the viewer understand the who, what, where, when and why.
 And after you’ve finessed the edit with some background music, along with a title and credit sequence… congratulations: you’ve made a documentary.

 Most simply, you’re video recording someone telling a true story, and then through the process of filmmaking and editing, you’re creating a shorter, more interesting version of that story.

 This is somewhat different than promotional video, which we go into more detail in our corporate video production article.
 With promotional video, even when it’s “documentary style” as opposed to creative advertising, you’re likely to write a script, plan your shots, and start with the end goal in mind, before beginning to shoot.
 You’re imagining the story, visuals, and emotional response of the audience, long before you pick up a camera.

 On the other hand, with documentary, you’re capturing as much footage as you can up front, the vast majority of which will not end up in the final video.
 So essentially, you’re looking to put together a documentary filmmaking kit that will enable you to shoot as quickly and effectively as possible.